isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Therefore, the optimal cutoff depends on the purposes of the assessment and how much one weights the various costs of the different types of errors: false negatives and false positives.
 It is important to evaluate both discrimination and calibration when evaluating prediction accuracy.

-# Chapter 11: Clinical Judgment versus Algorithmic Prediction
+# Chapter 11 Abstract "Clinical Judgment versus Algorithmic Prediction":

 Using the clinical judgment method of prediction, all gathered information is collected and formulated into a diagnosis or prediction in the clinician's mind.
 The clinician selects, measures, and combines risk factors and produces risk estimate solely according to clinical experience and judgment.